Kerteh F.C.: Crest and colours

-After the shares acquisition by INKA Creative, the club underwent a total rebrand and unveiled a new badge.
+After the shares acquisition by INKA Creative, the club underwent a total rebranding and unveiled a new logo.
 The new logo took a major inspiration from petroleum processing plants in Kerteh and features the initial letter of the club's name and area.
 It also retained several design elements from the old logo such as a red gemstone, inspired by flames emitted from tall chimneys by the sea, a sight synonymous with the city.
 The club's branding efforts are widely praised among observer and football fans in Malaysia.

 Kits

 Kerteh FC's kit was initially manufactured by Thai sportswear company Pegan Sport in 2018.
 From the 2021 season onward, the club kits have been produced and sponsored by local sportswear company Vayorken, including for the first team, academy team and Esport team.

 The club's official colours are green and white, after initially starting with fluorescent green in 2018.
 In its first season in the Malaysia League, its home kit was green with white hoops and their away kit was green with dark green stripes.
 Their alternate uniform is pitch red in colour.
 In 2020, a special edition jersey was produced due to the year's cancellation of the Malaysia M4 League by Malaysian Football League.